mpolacek/lists/500-albums.md

 - [X] 299.
 B.B.
 King - Live at the Regal
 - [ ] 300.
 Shania Twain - Come on Over (1997)
 - [ ] 301.
 New York Dolls - New York Dolls
-- [ ] 302.
-Neil Young- Tonight's the Night
+- [X] 302.
+Neil Young - Tonight's the Night
 - [ ] 303.
 The Definitive Collection -ABBA [2001]
 - [ ] 304.
 Bill Withers - Just as I Am
 - [ ] 305.
 Kiss - Alive!
 (1975)